Its-Soumya/Random_Quote/README.md

  ![Screenshot 2024-10-27 203237](https://github.com/user-attachments/assets/d624313a-2e4d-41ac-b043-3165fff23147)

-> Click on the Generate button to get new quotes
+> Click on the "New Quote" button to generate new quotes